zanonmark/Google-4-TbSync/README.md

 # Google-4-TbSync

 This provider add-on adds Google synchronization capabilities to [TbSync](https://github.com/jobisoft/TbSync).

 Only contacts and contact groups are currently managed, using Google's People API.
 There's currently no plan on supporting calendars.
-Please see FAQ for details.
+Please see [FAQ](https://github.com/zanonmark/Google-4-TbSync/wiki/FAQ-(Frequently-Asked-Questions)) for details.

-The work is partly based on [EteSync4TbSync](https://github.com/etesync/EteSync-4-TbSync), [DAV4TbSync](https://github.com/jobisoft/DAV-4-TbSync), [gContactSync](https://github.com/jdgeenen/gcontactsync) and advices by [John Bieling](https://github.com/jobisoft) himself.
+The work is partly based on [EteSync4TbSync](https://github.com/etesync/EteSync-4-TbSync), [DAV4TbSync](https://github.com/jobisoft/DAV-4-TbSync), [gContactSync](https://github.com/jdgeenen/gcontactsync) and many advices by [John Bieling](https://github.com/jobisoft) himself.

 ## Current status and roadmap / Known limitations

 What already works:
+* Google-to-Thunderbird creation / update / deletion of contacts;
 * Google-to-Thunderbird creation / update / deletion of contact groups;
-* Google-to-Thunderbird creation / update / deletion of contacts;
 * Google-to-Thunderbird creation / update / deletion of contact group members.
+* Thunderbird-to-Google creation / update / deletion of contacts;
 * Thunderbird-to-Google creation / update / deletion of contact groups;
-* Thunderbird-to-Google creation / update / deletion of contacts;

 What is missing:
 * Thunderbird-to-Google creation / update / deletion of contact group members.
 Please note that for this to be fixed the undergoing port of TbSync to WebExtension must be completed first: only then this add-on will be partially rewritten and will be able to fully manage contact group memberships.

 A full working version ~~could probably be ready by~~ ~~June / July 2021~~ ~~September~~ ~~the end of 2021~~ will be ready a few months after the new TbSync is released.

-**Thunderbird 102+ users please note**: Google-4-TbSync 0.4.x runs much slower than 0.3.0 (in my tests it performs 7x slower!), but I suppose this is mainly due to Thunderbird recently switching to vCard to manage addressbook contacts, which seems to have slowed the underlying code a lot.
-There is no real solution at the moment.
-The issue can be mitigated by turning off the _Include system contact groups_ and _Verbose logging_ options.
+**Thunderbird 102+ users please note**.
+Google-4-TbSync 0.4.x runs much slower than 0.3.0 (in my tests it performs 7x slower!).
+This is a known issue.
+Please see [FAQ](https://github.com/zanonmark/Google-4-TbSync/wiki/FAQ-(Frequently-Asked-Questions)) for details.

 ## How to use it